 Speciality Savings Plans

-Specialty savings types can be helped along by accounts that are designed to serve a specific financial goal.
-There are a variety of these accounts, and they can earn interest to help you grow your money, just like other savings accounts.
+Specialty savings accounts are designed to serve a specific financial goal.
+They can earn interest to help you grow your money, just like other savings accounts.
 Some of these accounts, however, are investment vehicles, which means they can yield higher returns over the long term, but may also involve some risk.

-Among the most common specialty accounts are 529 college savings plans, 401(k)s and individual retirement accounts (IRAs), health savings accounts (HSAs), and custodial accounts for a child (so they can have money for education or other expenses when they turn 18).
+Among the most common specialty accounts are 529 college savings plans, 401(k)s and individual retirement accounts (IRAs), health savings accounts (HSAs), and custodial accounts for a child (which are savings accounts set up and administered by an adult for a minor).

 Opening a specialty savings account can make sense if you have a singular purpose for saving money.
 You may want to keep in mind, however, that there may be restrictions on when and how you can withdraw those funds later.
 Some specialty accounts, such as IRAs, 529s and HSAs, have strict tax rules for making withdrawals.